 The Costa Calida and La Manga offer beautiful Mediterranean coastlines, with many sandy beaches lined up and down the coast.

 The coastline is blessed with great little villages and stop-off points with their very own beaches.

-Nearby the Costa Calida is the mountain park called Sierra Espuna.
+Nearby the Costa Calida is a mountain park called Sierra Espuna.
 The park is filled with beautiful forests and walks for everyone.
-Experience the beauty from in the air, one of the many cycling and walking routes or from afar.
-There are many opportunities to take part in rock climbing and paragliding activities in this area of Spain.
+There are many opportunities to take part in rock climbing and paragliding in this area of Spain.

 There are multiple hospitals within the city of Cartagena, as well as multiple private and public schools and a University.
 Other nearby universities include the University of Torrevieja and one in Elche.

 It is also good to know that the area of La Manga has many medical centres and police stations.
 This area can be one of the busiest areas of the Costa Calida, especially in the summer months.